Steve Martin: Personal life

 At the beginning of his career in comedy, Martin dated writer and artist Eve Babitz, who suggested he dress in what became his trademark white suit.
-From 1977 to 1980, Martin was in a relationship with Bernadette Peters, with whom he co-starred in The Jerk and Pennies from Heaven.
+In the early 1960s he had a romantic relationship with Christian author and recording artist Stormie Omartian when they were both aspiring theater performers at Knott's Berry Farm.
+He credited her with introducing him to philosophy and other topics that "reconfigured his thinking".
+From 1977 to 1982, Martin was in a relationship with Bernadette Peters, with whom he co-starred in The Jerk and Pennies from Heaven.
+In his early 20s, Martin dated Mitzi Trumbo, daughter of novelist and screenwriter Dalton Trumbo.
 He also dated Karen Carpenter, Mary Tyler Moore and Anne Heche, who wrote about their relationship in her memoir.
 On November 20, 1986, Martin married actress Victoria Tennant, with whom he co-starred in All of Me and L.A.
 Story.
 They divorced in 1994.

-Martin went on a USO Tour to Saudi Arabia during Operation Desert Storm from October 14 to 21, 1990.
-He met with military service men and women all over the region signing thousands of autographs and posing for pictures.
+Martin went on a USO Tour to Saudi Arabia during Operation Desert Storm from October 14-21, 1990.
+He met with military service men and women throughout the region, signing thousands of autographs and posing for pictures.
 "Everybody coming out here, giving up part of their lives for this effort.
-I had some time off, and I felt kind of bad just sitting there," Martin said, "so I came."
+I had some time off, and I felt kind of bad just sitting there," Martin said, "so I came".

 On July 28, 2007, Martin married writer and former New Yorker staff member Anne Stringfield.
 Bob Kerrey presided over the ceremony at Martin's Los Angeles home.
 Lorne Michaels served as best man.
 The nuptials came as a surprise to several guests, who had been told they were coming for a party.
 In December 2012, Martin became a father when Stringfield gave birth to their daughter.

+In his authorized biography, close friend Morris Walker suggests that Martin could "be described most accurately as an agnostic ... he rarely went to church and was never involved in organized religion of his own volition".